AndrewBui-AI-CS/E-commerce-web/README.md

 My first e-commerce website.
-Hope You'll enjoy what has been done so far.
+See what I've done so far.
+Hope you enjoy!!!